pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 it may even return a content type that they did **not** ask for.

-To aid clients in determining the content type of the response that they have received from an API request, this PEP requires that servers always include a ``Content-Type`` header indicating the content type of the response.
+To aid clients in determining the content type of the response that they have received from an API request, this spec requires that servers always include a ``Content-Type`` header indicating the content type of the response.
 This is technically a backwards incompatible change, however in practice `pip has been enforcing this requirement <https://github.com/pypa/pip/blob/cf3696a81b341925f82f20cb527e656176987565/src/pip/_internal/index/collector.py#L123-L150>`_